 As a state, Guam residents who are U.S. citizens will be able to vote for the U.S. president and vice president, whose actions do have a profound impact on Guam -- for better or for worse.

 As a state, Guam will be able to participate equitably in federal revenue sharing, and have greater access to federal programs, grants, aids and entitlements like all the other states do.
-Our people would be entitled to receive Social Security Supplemental Income and the Earned Income Credit.
+Our people will be entitled to receive Social Security Supplemental Income and the Earned Income Tax Credit.
 This could mean a windfall for Guam.
 At present, Guam gets whatever Congress decides to give -- and most of the time, less than what we would receive if we were state.

 As a state, Guam will have authority to set up its state government -- comprising of executive, legislative and judicial branches -- and create state courts and state agencies to provide adequate and efficient services to the people.
 We will be able to set the qualifications and terms of office for the governor and members of the legislature, and determine the makeup of the court system.
 Currently, the qualifications and terms of our governor and our senators are mandated by the Organic Act.
 To deviate would require Congressional approval.